A Force in Innovation

 Life sciences are the heartbeat of economic development in Alabama.
-UAB alone employs 23,000 people and yields a $5 billion economic impact annually.
+University of Alabama in Birmingham alone employs 23,000 people and yields a $5 billion economic impact annually.
 Thanks to AIDT, the state’s premier workforce recruitment agency, and successful business incubators like Innovation Depot, the sector has grown to include 660 bioscience companies and an employment base topping 12,000.

 Birmingham’s Southern Research is one of those companies.
 The not-for-profit, contract research organization conducts applied research in drug discovery, preclinical drug development, advanced engineering, and environmental protection.
 The FDA has approved seven compounds developed at Southern Research as cancer treatments, and it has seven others in preclinical development.
 Innovation Depot, the Southeast’s largest technology business incubator, is responsible for $1 billion in annual economic impact in the Birmingham region and has seen 150 startups graduate over the last four years.